Nationally recognized child safety and health expert, parenting writer, Radio & TV personality, and award-winning

 She has been featured on NBC’s Today Show, Weekend Today, Dateline, The Daily Buzz, CNBC, Asia Market Watch, MSNBC, ABC World News Tonight, Martha Stewart Living Radio and Dr. OZ, The Good Life.

-Debra served as the Honorary Co-Chair of Florida Safe Kids Coalition, is a certified child passenger safety technician, and teaches infant and toddler safety and CPR classes at Memorial Regional Hospital in Hollywood, Florida.
+Debra served as the Honorary Co-Chair of Florida Safe Kids Coalition, is a certified child passenger safety technician, and teaches infant and toddler safety and CPR classes.

 She was chosen an “Everyday Hero” by Reader’s Digest and was named a “Woman Making a Difference” by Family Circle Magazine.